ligato/docs/docs/developer-guide/kvscheduler.md

     - args:
         - `descriptor=<descriptor-name>`: dump values in the scope of the given descriptor
         - `key-prefix=<key-prefix>`: dump values with the given key prefix
-        - `view=<NB, SB, internal>`: whether to dump intended, actual or the configuration state as known to  the KV Scheduler
+        - `view=<NB, SB, cached>`: whether to dump the intended, running or cached configuration state as known to the KV Scheduler
 * **request downstream resync**: `POST /scheduler/downstream-resync`
     - args:
         - `retry=< 1/true | 0/false >`: retry operations that failed